-SaaS popularity has immensely grown among enterprises due to the feasibility and security it offers.
+SaaS product development popularity has immensely grown among enterprises due to the feasibility and security it offers.
 You need no hardware or software to buy, install, maintain, or update to access SaaS applications, you just need an Internet connection.

 If you have an idea for a SaaS solution, you want to develop one for your enterprise to attract investors or, if you already have enough funds, to invest in development.
-The next step of the process is – build a SaaS Platform.
+The next step of the process is – to build a SaaS Platform.
 You can either hire an in-house expert team, or you can choose among an agency, freelancers, and staff augmentation.
 The big question is, what should you choose?
 This article will try to answer this question.

 Why is there so much Hype about SaaS?

 Software as a service (SaaS) is a mechanism that a cloud service provider hosts and makes programs available to end-users through the internet.
 A third-party cloud provider may be hired by an independent software vendor (ISV) to host the application in this manner.
 Or, in the case of more giant corporations like Microsoft, the cloud provider may also be the software seller.

 Let's discuss some of the key features of SaaS that make it so popular among developers and businesses.

 Multitenant architecture, in which all users and apps share a single, centrally maintained infrastructure and codebase.

 The capacity for each user to quickly adapt programs to meet their business processes without impacting the overall infrastructure.
 The result is more frequent upgrades for SaaS providers, with less risk to customers and cheaper adoption costs.